bluepintail/bluepintail.github.io/_posts/2020-10-19-medalla-1-data-prep.md

 connection.commit()

 elapsed = time.strftime("%H:%M:%S",time.gmtime(time.time() - start_time))
+clear_output()
-print(f"completed database modifications in {elapsed}                             ")
+print(f"completed database modifications in {elapsed}")
 ```

 </details>

 ```
 output:
-    completed database modifications in 00:02:45
+    completed database modifications in 00:02:18
 ```

 ## Identifying Canonical Blocks
 One of the properties of eth2's [Casper FFG](https://arxiv.org/pdf/1710.09437.pdf) finality process is that blocks can be *finalised*, that is, they become unrevertable.
-Over short timescales it is possible for the eth2 beacon chain to fork.
+Over short timescales it is possible for the eth2 beacon chain to fork, just as with existing Proof-of-Work blockchains (including the existing eth1 chain).
 However, with sufficient validator participation (representing at least ⅔ of the total amount of staked ether), eventually the validator set reaches consensus on one *canonical* chain.

-As in other blockchains, such as the eth1 chain, each block contains a hash of a *parent* — that is, a block at an earlier time identified as the previous block in the chain.
+Also as in other blockchains, each block contains a hash of a *parent* — that is, a block at an earlier time identified as the previous block in the chain.
 Identiyfing all blocks in the canonical chain is therefore simply a matter of taking a recently-finalised block and tracking back through the chain via each block's parents.
 Helpfully, the most recent block in the `chaind` database used in this analysis *was* finalised, according to [beaconcha.in](https://beaconcha.in), so we will start tracking back from there.
 Any block not lying on this chain will be considered to be an orphan.

 <details><summary><code>input 5</code></summary>